ImHacked/mirgi/README.md

-A fun only site.
-For fun only.
-A meme site
+A site meant for only fun.
+No serious content.